 The story that broke the camel’s back

-On November 5, 2016 — two days before the election — Denver Guardian ran the following fake headline: “FBI AGENT SUSPECTED IN HILLARY EMAIL LEAKS FOUND DEAD IN APPARENT MURDER-SUICIDE.”
+On November 5, 2016 — two days before the general election — Denver Guardian ran the following fake headline: “FBI AGENT SUSPECTED IN HILLARY EMAIL LEAKS FOUND DEAD IN APPARENT MURDER-SUICIDE.”

-When it hit Facebook, it spread like wildfire; at one point, it was generating 100 shares per minute.
-And for millions of readers, it played into a preexisting hatred of Hillary Clinton.
+When it hit Facebook, it spread like wildfire, at one point generating 100 shares per minute.
+And for millions of readers, it played into preexisting distrust of Hillary Clinton.

 The end, my friend

 After he was outed, Coler decided to shut down all of his sites, save for National Report, which he’s since pivoted into a “more traditional” satire site.
-Today, it boasts all-important posts like, “Chris Christie Elected to the Supreme Food Court.”
+Today, its offerings include outdated posts like, “Chris Christie Elected to the Supreme Food Court.”

-Once “America’s #1 independent news team,” his site’s slogan now reads, “America’s shittiest news source.”
+Once “America’s #1 independent news team,” his site’s slogan now reads, “America’s lousiest independent news source.”

-In the aftermath, Coler says he became a “scapegoat for the entire outcome” of the election — an idea he discredits.
-“If a guy like me can actually influence the election from my couch,” he says, “then elections are fucked.”
+In the aftermath, Coler says he became a “scapegoat for the entire outcome” of the election — a criticism he dismisses.
+“If a guy like me can actually influence the election from a couch,” he says, “then elections are fucked.”

 “Fuck those people,” he says.
 “I sleep just fine.”